Skip to Content

 Edinburgh has several large, well-known museums that don’t scream “kid friendly.”
 But there are also a handful of small museums along the Royal Mile that are very quirky, kid-friendly and fun.
 And even if one isn’t a hit with your kids, you can see what you want to and leave before they get too bored.

-visiting the rooftop camera obcura is one of the best things to do with kids in edinburh
+Visiting the rooftop camera obcura is one of the best things to do with kids in edinburh

 • Starting from the top, just below the Castle, don’t miss the Camera Obscura and World of Illusions